Jon Kuvlung: Kuvlungs

 During the autumn 1185, former supporters of King Magnus V of Norway from Viken met with Jon Kuvlung.
 Jon Kuvlung was subsequently declared to be king at Haugating in Tønsberg.
-The leading man was Símon Kárason whose wife, Margrete Arnesdotter (Margrét Arnadóttir), had been the half-sister of King Inge I of Norway and the granddaughter of dowager Queen Ingrid Ragnvaldsdotter.
+The leading man was Símon Kárason whose wife, Margrete Arnesdotter (Margrét Arnadóttir), had been the half-sister of King Inge I of Norway and the daughter of dowager Queen Ingrid Ragnvaldsdotter.
 Margrét Arnadóttir was additionally the full sister of Nikolás Arnason, Bishop of Oslo and a prominent opponent of King Sverre.
 Símon Kárason and Margrét Arnadóttir were also the parents of Philippus Simonsson, a future pretender to the throne of Norway.

 This group was in many ways the direct successor of the Heklung party which had previously challenged the rule of King Sverre.
 The Heklungs had a close connection with the Church.
 Although the Church did not openly support the Kuvlungs, it at least gave its silent approval.
 The Church never spoke up against Jon for leaving his monastery, while his opponent King Sverre was heavily criticised for abandoning his prior duties as a priest on the Faroes.
 The Kuvlungs soon gained control of eastern and western Norway which had been the old Heklung strongholds.

 During the Autumn of 1186, the Kuvlungs attacked Nidaros.
 This offensive took King Sverre by surprise.
 He took refuge in the recently constructed stone castle Sverresborg.
 Unable to take the castle, the Kuvlungs were forced to retreat.
 In 1188, King Sverre sailed south with a large fleet.
 They first met at Tønsberg, but neither side dared to offer battle.
 The Kuvlungs slipped away to Bergen.
 King Sverre attacked Bergen just before Christmas.
 Jon's boat became stuck on a rock when he was rowed out on the harbor to face the enemy.
 Here Jon Kuvlung was killed, ending the Kuvlung uprising.